 Some Air Purifying Houseplants are Toxic to Pets and Children

 For instance, Peace Lilies are both lovely and amazing at removing household chemicals.
 They’re one of the top three plants on NASA’s list—but they’re also toxic to pets and children.
-Event though they are one of the best air cleaning plants commonly available, Peace Lilies can cause skin irritation and swelling, even in adults.
+Even though they are one of the best air-cleaning plants commonly available, Peace Lilies can cause skin irritation and swelling, even in adults.

 Similarly, English Ivy is a great choice for cleaning the air, but it’s not child-friendly or pet-friendly.
 It thrives indoors and is easy to care for, but its sap can cause severe dermatitis or terrible indigestion if eaten.

 This elegant plant is a superstar at filtering the air.
 It’s especially effective at removing formaldehyde from the air.
 Of all the plants NASA tested, the bamboo palm took out the most formaldehyde by far.

 Since formaldehyde is a common household pollutant—coming from sources such as glues, carpets, cigarettes, foam insulation, and gas stoves—the bamboo palm is a handy houseplant to have around.
 By filtering out formaldehyde, as well as several other pollutants, it can have a powerful positive effect on your home’s air quality.

 Another champion at removing formaldehyde is the Boston fern.
 It’s the second-best formaldehyde-filtering plant, right after the bamboo palm.
 Like the bamboo palm, it also filters xylene and toluene from the air.
 Both of these chemicals are common in areas with a lot of traffic, as well as in homes with fresh paint, paint thinners, or nail polish.